jaykobdetar/Local-Pokemon-tower-defense-server/README.md

 - No trading between accounts
 - No online leaderboards
 - No daily/weekly  gifts challenges requiring server validation
+- Achievments have not yet been well tested

 ## Save Editor
 Mostly for testing purposes